Michigan Law OUTlaws

 6.2.3.6 – The Executive Board will determine the date of the hearing to be held before the General Membership for the purpose of determining whether to dismiss the charged Board member from their role.
 That hearing must be held more than seven but less than fourteen days after the Executive Board’s vote to impeach and move charges forward to the General Membership.
 The Board member who received the petition will chair that hearing.

-6.2.3.7 – A valid hearing to dismiss must have at least 16 Outlaws members present.
-The hearing must be open to the Law School and general public, but only Outlaws who were members before the impeachment proceedings began may partake in the proceedings.
+6.2.3.7 – A valid hearing to dismiss must have at least 16 OUTlaws members present.
+The hearing must be open to the Law School and general public, but only OUTlaws who were members before the impeachment proceedings began may partake in the proceedings.

 6.2.3.8 – The charged Board member will have the opportunity to speak at the hearing to dismiss.
 The General Membership will have the opportunity to question the charged Board member.

-6.2.3.8.1 – If the charged Board member fails to attend their dismissal hearing, they will be judged in absentia and a verdict directed towards them.
+6.2.3.8.1 – If the charged Board member fails to attend their dismissal hearing,

 6.2.3.9 – At the close of the hearing, the eligible members in attendance will vote.
 Removal requires a vote of three–fourths of those members in attendance.